isomerpages/moe-unitysec/_the-unity-experience/Direct School Admission (DSA)/Table Tennis.md

 of their students for admission outside of the centralised posting system, through their own selection criteria.
 These criteria can include diverse academic and non-academic achievements and talents.</p>
-<p>Unity Secondary School will be offering up to 20% of the Secondary One
+<p>With the tweak in the DSA-Sec-Exercise for 2018 whereby all schools can
-places to students with talent in table tennis, to build on our niche area in table tennis.</p>
+offer up to 20% of the Secondary One places to students, Unity Secondary School, with the years of experience, is well-equipped with the expertise to maximise the potential of this larger pool of talent.</p>
 <h4><strong>School Vision</strong>&nbsp;</h4>
 <p>Our vision is to nurture students to Lifelong Learners, Inspiring Leaders.
 We believe that sports provide a platform to equip our students with the